On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Introduction

-The aim of the present work is to investigate some aspects of the static spherically symmetric solutions in models that belong to a large class of theories quadratic in curvatures, described by the action \beq \n{action-0} S = \frac{1}{16 \pi G} \int \rd^4 x \sqrt{-g} \left[ R + R_{\mu\nu} F_1 (\Box) R^{\mu\nu} + R F_2 (\Box) R \right] , \eeq where $G$ is the Newton constant and $F_{1,2}(\Box)$ are form factors, analytic functions of the d'Alembert operator subjected to the constraint\footnote{This assumption ensures that the theory contains higher derivatives both in the spin-2 and spin-0 sectors, which is a necessary condition for renormalizability.
+The underlying higher-derivative models we focus on belong to a large class of theories quadratic in curvatures, described by the action \beq \n{action-0} S = \frac{1}{16 \pi G} \int \rd^4 x \sqrt{-g} \left[ R + R_{\mu\nu} F_1 (\Box) R^{\mu\nu} + R F_2 (\Box) R \right] , \eeq where $G$ is the Newton constant and $F_{1,2}(\Box)$ are form factors, analytic functions of the d'Alembert operator subjected to the constraint\footnote{This assumption ensures that the theory contains higher derivatives both in the spin-2 and spin-0 sectors, which is a necessary condition for renormalizability.
 Throughout this paper, unless otherwise stated, we always assume that $F_1 \neq - 3 F_2$.
 Moreover, it is always assumed that $F_{1,2}$ are such that the theories do not contain tachyons.} $F_1 \neq - 3 F_2$.
-In what follows we list some popular choices of form factors and their respective quantum properties regarding renormalizability\footnote{In general, for renormalization considerations, the action~\eq{action-0} should also include the cosmological constant and two terms that do not affect the classical equations of motion, namely, $\Box R$ and the Gauss--Bonnet topological invariant.} and the presence of ghost-like degrees of freedom: \begin{itemize} \item[(i)] $F_1 (z) = F_2 (z) \equiv 0$ corresponds to the trivial case where we recover general relativity, which is a unitary but nonrenormalizable theory~\cite{hove,dene,GorSag}.
+In what follows we list some popular choices of form factors and their respective quantum properties regarding renormalizability\footnote{In general, for renormalization considerations, the action~\eq{action-0} should also include the cosmological constant and two terms that do not affect the classical equations of motion, namely, $\Box R$ and the Gauss--Bonnet topological invariant.} and the presence of ghost-like degrees of freedom: \begin{itemize} \item[(i)] $F_1 (z) = F_2 (z) \equiv 0$ corresponds to the trivial case where we recover general relativity, which is a unitary but nonrenormalizable theory~\cite{hove,dene,GorSag1,GorSag2}.

 \item[(ii)] If $F_{1,2} (z)$ are nonzero constants we meet the fourth-derivative theory, also known as Stelle gravity~\cite{Stelle77}.
 This model is renormalizable, but it is nonunitary due to the presence of a spin-2 massive ghost (if quantized using the standard techniques of quantum field theory).
-Recent proposals for solving the problem of the ghost in the context of fourth-derivative gravity can be found, e.g., in~\cite{Bender:2007wu,Salvio:2015gsi,Anselmi:2017ygm,Donoghue:2019fcb}.
+Recent proposals for solving the problem of the ghost in the context of fourth-derivative gravity can be found, e.g., in~\cite{Bender:2007wu,Bender:2008gh,Salvio:2015gsi,Anselmi:2017ygm,Donoghue:2019fcb}.